 Then, when you step out of the shower, your body begins cooling rapidly.

-That cooling process resembles the natural temperature drop that happens before bedtime.
+The natural temperature drop that happens before bedtime.

 Research examining warm bathing and thermoregulation shows that increasing skin temperature before cooling can influence sleepiness and circadian signals, as discussed in this study summarized on ScienceDaily.